-- 1. The managing authority shall be responsible for managing the operational programme in accordance with the principle of sound financial management. - 2.
-As regards the management of the operational programme, the managing authority shall:(a) support the work of the monitoring committee referred to in Article 47 and provide it with the information it requires to carry out its tasks, in particular data relating to the progress of the operational programme in achieving its objectives, financial data and data relating to indicators and milestones;
+- 1) The Managing Authority shall be responsible for managing the operational programme in accordance with the principle of sound financial management. - 2) As regards the management of the operational programme, the Managing Authority shall:

-- (b) draw up and, after approval by the monitoring committee, submit to the Commission annual and final implementation reports referred to in Article 50; - (c) make available to intermediate bodies and beneficiaries information that is relevant to the execution of their tasks and the implementation of operations respectively; - (d) establish a system to record and store in computerised form data on each operation necessary for monitoring, evaluation, financial management, verification and audit, including data on individual participants in operations, where applicable; - (e) ensure that the data referred to in point (d) is collected, entered and stored in the system referred to in point (d), and that data on indicators is broken down by gender where required by Annexes I and II of the ESF Regulation. - 3.
-As regards the selection of operations, the managing authority shall: - (a) draw up and, once approved, apply appropriate selection procedures and criteria that: - (i) ensure the contribution of operations to the achievement of the specific objectives and results of the relevant priority; - (ii) are non-discriminatory and transparent; - (iii) take into account the general principles set out in Articles 7 and 8; - (b) ensure that a selected operation falls within the scope of the Fund and can be attributed to a category of intervention in the priority or priorities of the operational programme; - (c) ensure that the beneficiary is provided with a document setting out the conditions for support for each operation including the specific requirements concerning the products or services to be delivered under the operation, the financing plan, and the time-limit for execution; - (d) satisfy itself that the beneficiary has the administrative, financial and operational capacity to fulfil the conditions referred to in point (c) before approval of the operation; - (e) satisfy itself that, where the operation has started before the submission of an application for funding to the managing authority, applicable law relevant for the operation has been complied with; - (f) ensure that operations selected for support from the Fund do not include activities which were part of an operation which has been or should have been subject to a procedure of recovery in accordance with Article 71 following the relocation of a productive activity outside the programme area; - (g) determine the categories of intervention. - 4.
-As regards the financial management and control of the operational programme, the managing authority shall: - (a) according to Article 23 of Regulation (EU) No 1299/2013 [ETC] the Managing Authority will not carry out verifications under point (a) of Article 125(4) of Regulation (EU) No 1303/2013 [CPR], but it shall satisfy itself that the expenditure of each beneficiary participating in the operation has been validated by the controllers.
-For this purpose, both Member States shall design their own system of Control, and designate the controllers responsible for verifying the legality and the regularity of the expenditure declared by each beneficiary participating in the operation;
+- a) support the work of the Monitoring Committee referred to in Article 47 and provide it with the information it requires to carry out its tasks, in particular data relating to the progress of the operational programme in achieving its objectives, financial data and data relating to indicators and milestones; - b) draw up and, after approval by the Monitoring Committee, submit to the Commission annual and final implementation reports referred to in Article 50; - c) make available to beneficiaries information that is relevant to the execution of their tasks and the implementation of operations respectively; - d) establish a system to record and store in computerised form data on each operation necessary for monitoring, evaluation, financial management, verification and audit, including data on individual participants in operations, where applicable; - e) ensure that the data referred to in point (d) is collected, entered and stored in the system referred to in point (d), and that data on indicators is broken down by gender where required by Annexes I and II of the ESF Regulation. - 3) As regards the selection of operations, the Managing Authority shall: - a) draw up and, once approved, apply appropriate selection procedures and criteria that: - i) ensure the contribution of operations to the achievement of the specific objectives and results of the relevant priority; - ii) are non-discriminatory and transparent; - iii) take into account the general principles set out in Articles 7 and 8; - b) ensure that a selected operation falls within the scope of the Fund and can be attributed to a category of intervention in the priority or priorities of the operational programme; - ensure that the beneficiary is provided with a document setting out the conditions for support for each operation including the specific requirements concerning the products or services to be delivered under the operation, the financing plan, and the time-limit for execution; - d) satisfy itself that the beneficiary has the administrative, financial and operational capacity to fulfil the conditions referred to in point (c) before approval of the operation; - e) satisfy itself that, where the operation has started before the submission of an application for funding to the Managing Authority, applicable law relevant for the operation has been complied with; - ensure that operations selected for support from the Fund do not include activities which were part of an operation which has been or should have been subject to a procedure of recovery in accordance with Article 71 following the relocation of a productive activity outside the programme area; - g) determine the categories of intervention. - 4) As regards the financial management and control of the operational programme, the Managing Authority: - (a) will not carry out verifications under point (a) of Article 125(4) of Regulation (EU) No 1303/2013 [CPR] according to Article 23 of Regulation (EU) No 1299/2013 [ETC], but shall satisfy itself that the expenditure of each beneficiary participating in the operation has been validated by controllers.
+For this purpose both Member States shall design their own system of Control, and designate the controllers responsible for verifying the legality and the regularity of the expenditure declared by each beneficiary participating in the operation;